Board Procedure #NP323.0 Exemption for Core French: Grades 4 to 9

 The following options are available on a case-by-case basis:

-Native Language Level 2 requires four consecutive years of study in elementary school.
+Native Language Courses are open to all students.
 The principal may initiate consideration of whether a prerequisite should be waived.
 (Ontario Schools Kindergarten to Grade 12 Policy and Program Requirements 2016) Native Language Level 1 does not require prior years of study.

 This course is for students who have not acquired 600 hours of French instruction or who have acquired 600 hours of French instruction but have received modifications that have significantly impacted French Language learning.